celo-org/docs/blog/2021-11-15-code-playground.md

 hide_table_of_contents: false
 ---

-This post provides an introduction to the live code editor that is included in this blog.
+This post provides an introduction to the live code editor that is included as a feature in this blog.
 It allows you to see working examples of things like connecting to the Celo network with Metamask and initiating user transactions with the SDK.

 <!--truncate-->

-There will be more examples in the future about how to do more specific things

 If you have any suggestions for examples that you'd like to see, or if you'd like to create one yourself and have it included in the blog, please reach out to me at [josh@clabs.co](mailto:josh@clabs.co) or on Discord at joshc#0001.